Sohan-e Qom, Pistachio Heavy

 - 120 g pistachios, coarsely chopped (100g for mixture, 20g for topping)

-- 5 dried roses, coarsely chopped
+- 5 dried rosebuds, coarsely chopped

 Method